Save On Your Energy Bills, 6 Simple Changes

 Unplug Everything

 Unplug everything you are not using to save on your energy bills.
-Even in standby mode, there are a lot of devices in your home that still uses power.
+Even in standby mode, many devices in your home still draw power.

-Seek out the devices you can live without being unplugged and unplug the.
-I plug those devices into power strips and turn the power strip on and off as needed.
+Seek out the devices you can live without being unplugged and unplug them.
+I plug those devices into power strips and turn them on and off as needed.

 Freezer Stuffing

-The more perishables you store in your freezer, the less energy it will use, By filling the space, there is less surrounding air that needs to be cooled.
+The more perishables you store in your freezer, the less energy it will use.
+By filling the space, there is less surrounding air to cool.
 Allowing a cool temperature to be maintained for longer in the event of a power outage.

 Regularly defrosting your freezer is also a good habit to maintain.
-The more ice there is built up in a domestic freezer, the more energy it uses.
+The more ice builds up in a domestic freezer, the more energy it uses.

 Ceiling Fans

-Ceiling fans are installed in homes to move the air around and make people feel cooler.
+Ceiling fans are installed in homes to circulate air and make people feel cooler.
 They can also be used to make people feel warmer in the winter months.

-The ceiling fan can be switched to spin anticlockwise (reverse), to force warm air that has risen downwards to make a room feel less cold.
+The ceiling fan can be switched to spin anticlockwise (reverse) to force warm air that has risen back down, making a room feel less cold.
 As long as the fan is set to a slow setting, no uncomfortable breeze will be generated.

 Fight Drafts

 Repair draft doors and windows.
-Older homes are prone to have small caps in the doors and windows that allow cold or hot air from the outside to drive up heating and cooling costs.
+Older homes are prone to having small gaps in the doors and windows that allow cold or hot air from the outside to drive up heating and cooling costs.

 Go Old School

-Switching to a clothesline drying or indoor drying rack will increase your savings as tumble dryers are often the biggest energy hogs at home.
+Switching to clothesline drying or an indoor drying rack will increase your savings, as tumble dryers are often the biggest energy hogs in the home.